 Additionally, for a number of reasons, stretching from the lack of procedural protections and the opaqueness of the processes, to the First Amendment implications of extending a licensing scheme over the publication of computer code, EFF firmly believes that the U.S. government’s current export restriction regime and the international Wassenaar Agreement processes are poorly suited to address the problem.

 EFF has worked to bring public awareness and accountability to these issues beyond just the Know Your Customer framework.
-Our Threat Lab team has uncovered and publicized multiple situations around the world involving such surveillance, including the installation of malware on the devices of human rights defenders, journalists and activists around the world.
+Our Threat Lab team has uncovered and publicized multiple campaigns around the world involving such surveillance, including the installation of malware on the devices of human rights defenders, journalists and activists around the world.
 We have also participated in litigation against builders of such technologies, including two against Cisco Corporation for its development of the specific surveillance capabilities aimed at the Falun Gong religious minority and similar and Chinese democracy activists in its contract to build the Great Firewall of China.
 We also participated in litigation to hold IBM responsible for its role in facilitating surveillance in Apartheid-era South Africa.

-EFF also served as counsel in litigation in the U.S. seeking to bring accountability to against foreign governments who have engaged in extra-judicial surveillance of Americans here at home, most notably in a case entitled in Kidane v.
+EFF also served as counsel in litigation in the U.S. seeking to bring accountability to foreign governments who have engaged in extra-judicial surveillance of Americans here at home, most notably in Kidane v.
 Ethiopia.
-We have also testified before the European Parliament on these issues, and engage in active publicity about this topic on our blog, in the press and elsewhere.
+We have also testified before the European Parliament on these issues, and continue to engage in active publicity about this topic on our blog, in the press and elsewhere.

 Next Steps